CAU-OSS-2019/team-project-team16/README.md

 A SIMPLE USER DATA-DRIVEN MAP-ANALYZING TOOL BASED ON FOLIUM

-Check out our organization URL : https://github.com/opensource-projectteam16
+Check out our organization [URL](https://github.com/opensource-projectteam16)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/CAU-OSS-2019/team-project-team16/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors